EmbraceLtd/TrayWeek/README.md

 Implemented as a windowless WPF application for .NET 8 ([runtime required](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)).
 NuGet dependencies: [Hardcodet.NotifyIcon.Wpf](https://github.com/hardcodet/wpf-notifyicon)

-Users must themselves choose to permanently show the tray icon in the system settings, if desired.
+Users must themselves choose in the system settings to permanently show the tray icon, if desired.
 [How to do that.](https://support.microsoft.com/en-us/windows/customize-the-taskbar-notification-area-e159e8d2-9ac5-b2bd-61c5-bb63c1d437c3)
 Otherwise it will be hidden and will only be shown with the **Show hidden icons** button.